MertKm/slur-detector-python/s-detector/README.md

 The said keylogger doesn't save or send the logs to anywehere except for the user's host device in the "slur_logs.txt"

+You may want to change this part in the code:

+trigger_actions = {

+    ## FILL FHIS PLACE WITH WHATEVER YOU WANT.
+    # for example:
+    # "slur1": punish0

+}